Meta-Semantics Augmented Few-Shot Relational Learning: Conclusion

 \section{Conclusion}

-This paper presents PromptMeta, a novel prompted meta-learning framework for few-shot KGC.
-By injecting meta-semantic knowledge with relational information, PromptMeta is equipped with more effective knowledge transfer and adaptation abilities for predicting unseen relations.
-Experimental results on two commonly used benchmark datasets show that PromptMeta consistently outperforms state-of-the-art methods, demonstrating its efficacy for few-shot KGC.
-The ablation analysis and hyper-parameter sensitivity study verify the significance of the key components of PromptMeta.
+This paper presents PromptMeta, a novel prompted meta-learning framework for FSRL.
+By integrating meta-semantic knowledge with relational information, PromptMeta offers advantageous knowledge transfer and model adaptation for predicting unseen relations in few-shot settings.
+Experiments on two KG benchmarks validate the superiority of PromptMeta over state-of-the-art FSRL methods.
+The ablation study and hyperparameter analysis further verify the significance of its key components.
+Moreover, case studies on real-world KG datasets highlight the benefits of incorporating meta-semantic knowledge to improve model generalization.